HereBeAndre/kaiphy/README.md

 Known bugs:

 - [ ] There seems to be a bug related to `process.env`.
 Needs further investigation, might be related to webpack;
-- [ ] Currently the meta status related to the API call is not handled properly;
+- [x] Currently the meta status related to the API call is not handled properly - implemented in `post-deadline-implementations` branch, currently not merged into master;
 - [ ] Fix navbar responsive behavior for mobile;

 ## License